Credit Counseling vs. Debt Consolidation: Which Is for You?

 What does the debt consolidation process look like?

-- Compare your options.
-Ideally, you should prequalify with several lenders or credit cards so you can compare your options.
+- Compare lenders.
+Ideally, you should prequalify with several lenders or credit card companies so you can compare your options.
 Consider factors such as APRs, repayment terms, borrowing limits and fee structures.

-- Use the new line of credit or loan to consolidate debt.
-After you qualify for a loan, your lender may pay off your existing debts directly or you may need to apply your loan proceeds toward your original accounts.
+- Close on your loan.
+If you qualify, your lender may pay off your existing debts directly or you may need to apply your loan proceeds toward your original accounts.
 With a credit card, you’ll complete a balance transfer, which can come with a 3% to 5% balance transfer fee.

 Is debt consolidation bad?